About UNV Kenya

 Disseminating public information on volunteerism and volunteer contribution to peace and development, including the publication of a regular newsletter, sharing volunteer impact stories on online platforms, and facilitating public discourse on volunteerism.

 UNV engages with the government, UN entities and partners to ensure that volunteerism is included in national development planning.
 In particular:

-- Pursuing with the government and partners the possibility of national measurement of volunteer contribution to GDP to inform future development planning.
+- UNV Kenya, together with the government and partners, is also pursuing an agenda for national measurement of volunteer contribution to GDP to inform future development planning.

 Mobilization of Volunteers